-- 6.1.
-A person may not contact for QSO credit any station from which they also participate. - 6.2.
+6.1.
+A person may not contact for QSO credit any station from which they also participate.

+6.2.
 A transmitter/receiver/transceiver used to contact one or more Field Day stations may not subsequently be used under any other callsign to participate in Field Day.
-Family stations are exempt provided the subsequent callsign used is issued to and used by a different family member. - 6.3.
-Phone, CW and Digital (non-CW) modes on a band are considered as separate bands.
-A station may be worked only once per band under this rule. - 6.4.
-All voice contacts are equivalent. - 6.5.
-All non-CW digital contacts are equivalent. - 6.6.
-Cross-band contacts are not permitted (Satellite QSOs cross-band contacts are exempted). - 6.7.
+Family stations are exempt provided the subsequent callsign used is issued to and used by a different family member.

+6.3.
+Field Day contacts are allowed using Phone, CW and Digital (non-CW) modes.
+Stations can be worked once per band per mode under this rule.

+6.4.
+All voice contacts are equivalent.

+6.5.
+All non-CW digital contacts are equivalent.

+6.6.
+Cross-band contacts are not permitted (Satellite QSOs cross-band contacts are exempted).

+6.7.
 The use of more than one transmitter at the same time on a single band-mode is prohibited.
-Exception: a dedicated GOTA station may operate as prescribed in Rule 4.1. - 6.8.
-No repeater contacts are allowed. - 6.9.
+Exception: a dedicated GOTA station may operate as prescribed in Rule 4.1.

+6.8.
+No repeater contacts are allowed.

+6.9.
 Batteries may be charged while in use.
 Except for Class D stations, the batteries must be charged from a power source other than commercial power mains.
-To claim the power multiplier of five, the batteries must be charged from something other than a motor driven generator or commercial mains. - 6.10.
-All stations for a single entry must be operated under one callsign, except when a dedicated GOTA station is operated as provided under Field Day Rule 4.1.1. it uses a single, separate callsign. - 7.
-Scoring: Scores are based on the total number of QSO points times the power multiplier corresponding to the highest power level under which any contact was made during the Field Day period plus the bonus points.
+To claim the power multiplier of five, the batteries must be charged from something other than a motor driven generator or commercial mains.

+6.10.
+All stations for a single entry must be operated under one callsign, except when a dedicated GOTA station is operated as provided under Field Day Rule 4.1.1. it uses a single, separate callsign.

+7. Scoring: Scores are based on the total number of QSO points times the power multiplier corresponding to the highest power level under which any contact was made during the Field Day period plus the bonus points.

+Aggregate Club Score: An aggregate club score will also be published, which will be the sum of all individual entries indicating a specific club (similar to the aggregate score totals used in ARRL affiliated club competitions).
+Participants from any Class can optionally include a single club name with their submitted results following Field Day.
+For example, if Podunk Hollow Radio Club members Becky, W1BXY, and Hiram, W1AW, both participate in 2021 Field Day -- Hiram from his Class D home station, and Becky from her Class C mobile station -- both can include the radio club's name when reporting their individual results.
+The published results listing will include individual scores for Hiram and Becky, plus a combined score for all entries identified as Podunk Hollow Radio Club.